lelordoftech/CarND-Advanced-Lane-Lines/writeup_report.md

 I used all techniques which provided in all lesson of Project Advanced Lane Finding.
 To improve the result, I had some techniques:

 * Color Threshold with HLS image using LS channel: Combine Threshold with L channel and S channel depend on the current image has more shadow or more light.
+To reduce noise I applied GaussianBlur techniques after perspective transform step.
+* Perspective Transform: I increased region for detection, so I can cover all cases during processing test video because the lane is not always in the center of video.
 * Sliding Window: With cases cannot find the first left or right point, I used lenght of lane for prediction.
 Using history imformation is a good idea to make the lane line more smoothly.
 And decrease region in image for lane detetion is a good idea to remove some noise from other cars, trees ...
 But it make my pipeline cannot detect multiple lane line.

 ##### 2. Cases maybe failed: